vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - What Is Abstract class & Abstract method ?
  - What Is Solid Principles in C# ?
  - what Is Partial Classes?
- - What is sealed class?
+ - What is Sealed class?
- -
+ - Difference between Dispose vs Finalize

 -----> C#